Traumatic Brain Injury (TBI)

 TBI Resulting From an Automobile Accident

-Federal Agency Honors Michigan's Traumatic Brain Injury (TBI) Project
+Federal Agency Honors Michigan's Traumatic Brain Injury (TBI) Online Training

 The Health Resources and Services Administration, a Department of Health and Human Services federal agency, awarded the Michigan Department of Community Health (MDCH) TBI Services and Prevention Council (SPC) the 2013 Federal TBI Program Award for Most Adapted State Agency Grant Product.
 This award recognizes Michigan for developing a widely used or recognized product that has been adapted for use in other states.